dhakal79/Portfolio-project-MS2/README.md

   [Go to the top](#table-of-contents)
 ## 4.1 Testing using tools
 ### 4.1.1 Google Developer Tools
-I make use of google developer tools (Chrome DevTools) as debugging tools.
-Using this tool i inspect for every elements that I added in HTML and CSS style.
-Once I was happy with, I copy the CSS style code from Chrome DevTools and paste in my CSS style sheet.
+Google developer tools (Chrome DevTools) was used as debugging tools.
+Every elements that was added in HTML CSS style and Javascript was inspected and debugged until I was happy with.
+Once satisfied, the code was copied from Chrome DevTools and paste in the CSS style sheet.

 ### 4.1.2 Responsive Tools